Flinders University has a proud history of rewarding teaching innovation and excellence.

 Excellence in Teaching Awards (Individual Winner)

-Excellence in Teaching Awards (Team Winner)
+Excellence in Teaching Awards (Team Winners)

 The Vice-Chancellor’s Awards are designed to recognise and reward teaching excellence and innovation and to encourage and prepare staff in their applications for National Teaching Awards.